Why is the textile industry so polluting?

 What is the textile industry?
 What pollution does it cause?

-Finally, the life cycle of a textile involves numerous stages that lead to environmental pollution.
 It all starts with natural and synthetic fibers that are grown, harvested, and transformed into yarn.
 The spinning process requires a lot of energy as it uses a significant amount of electricity or even gasoline to operate the machines that spin the fibers.
 The dyeing process, on the other hand, uses many artificial substances and a lot of water, and sometimes this water is not adequately treated before being discharged into nearby rivers or wells!

 How do we measure textile pollution?
 What does LCA mean?